Why SMART Goals Work Better Than Regular Goals

 - “I will transform my life this month”

-SMART goals introduce a necessary reality check.
+SMART goals add an important reality check.

 Instead of: “I will work out every day for 2 hours”